asyml/ForteHealth/CONTRIBUTING.md

 We currently adopt a non-standard namespace packaging strategy.
 While this may introduce some constraints in development, this allows us to provide a unified user experience.
-The strategy, simply put, installs all Forte packages under "forte" module, but currently stored in two different repositories, as different projects.
+The strategy, simply put, installs all ForteHealth packages under "ForteHealth" repository.
+Moreover, we can install all forte packages under "forte" module, and few forte wrappers from two different repositories, as different projects.

 #### The `fortex` namespace and Forte Wrappers